2025 Officers and Directors

 Archaeological Society of Southern Florida . . . . .

-Broward County/Gold Coast Anthropological Society . . . . .
-Patty Flynn
+Broward County Anthropological Society . . . . .
+Patty Flynn and Scarleth Herra

 Central Florida Anthropological Society . . . . .